 Every show on E4 must also drive All 4 – we’re proud to play a starring role in the Future4 strategy.
-Five of our shows are in the top 10 performing titles on All 4: Married at First Sight, Hollyoaks, Celebs Go Dating, Below Deck Med and Made in Chelsea.
+Five of our shows are in the top 10 performing titles on All 4: Married at First Sight, Hollyoaks, Teen First Dates, The Real Dirty Dancing and Made in Chelsea.
 We want to be an even beefier presence on that list so we can continue this not-so-humble brag.

-We’re commissioned up for this year, but are currently looking for ideas that will go into production and TX in 2022 and shows that will go into production in 2022 for TX in 2023.
-Which isn’t as far away as you think.
+We are currently looking for ideas that will go into production in 2023, which isn’t as far away as you think...

 E4’s three pillars in more detail:

-Character-driven factual – Unlike things that are two-dimensional, E4 is three-dimensional – we’re looking for series that will surprise our audience with a range and depth of storytelling and boost our reputation for quality filmmaking.
+Character-driven factual – Unlike things that are two-dimensional, E4 is three-dimensional.
+We’re “surprisingly deep”.
+We’re looking for series that will surprise our audience with a range and depth of storytelling and boost our reputation for quality filmmaking.
 And while we’re at it, we’d also love to win some posh awards.
-We’re looking for relatable casts located in real-world (less constructed) precincts with at least one stand-out character to hang the drama and entertainment around.
-We’re really up for tackling grittier subjects but we won’t want to lose our sense of humour so maybe you’ve got a smart approach, a talent, or original way of finding the light in the dark?
-Think Teen Mum High.

 We are a distinctive, dedicated (and down to earth) youth channel.
 We make content for young audiences, but not about them.
 We love risky, creative shapes for our shows, but the subject matter is often brilliantly broad in order to entertain viewers who are young at heart as well as young in age.

 We’re lucky to have some exceptionally attractive faces on E4 – from Pete and Sam in Reality News to Paul, Anna and Tom in Celebs Go Dating – and we’re looking to welcome more talent to the E4 family who will bring more than just their following… We want personality, humour and points of view for our output so that a young audience will love engaging with E4 talent and shows.
-A few names we love: AJ Odudu, Chris and Rosie Ramsay, Laura Smyth, Bimini, Desiree Birch, Daisy May Cooper, Vogue Williams, Leigh Francis and check out the brilliant talent we’re developing at the E4 Academy (Kaylee Golding, Ty Logan, Lydia Maddix and Joe Hobbs).
+A few names we love: AJ Odudu, Fred Sirieix, Laura Smyth, Bimini, Desiree Burch, Daisy May Cooper, Vogue Williams, Joanne McNally and check out the brilliant talent we’re developing at the E4 Academy (Kaylee Golding, Ty Logan, Lydia Maddix and Joe Hobbs).

 Channel 4’s genre teams will continue to meet with indies about new ideas for E4, via designated commissioning editors (listed below).
 We encourage indies to keep pre-existing dialogues going if they’re working well:

-Ents: Steven Handley – looking for premium reality and formats with scale that can be more heavily formatted and celeb or Talent based
+Entertainment: Genna Gibson – looking for premium reality and formats with scale that can be more heavily formatted and celeb or talent-based.